Jairamswamivadgaon/Power-BI-Projects/README.md

 Max Order Size: 3,101

-Max Units Sold in One Transaction: 5,095 units
+Max Units Sold in One Transaction: 5,095 units.

+Yearly Revenue Comparison.

+Year_2022 Total Revenue: $7,482,498.

+Year_2023 Total Revenue: $6,962,074.

+Observation: Revenue in 2022 is greater than in 2023.